arnonym/ha-plugins/README.md

         audio_file: '/config/audio/welcome.mp3'
         cache_audio: true # If converted file should be cached in `cache_dir`.
                           # Defaults to false. `cache_dir` must be configured in ha-sip config
+        wait_for_audio_to_finish: true # Do not accept DTMF tones until the audio file has been played
 ```

 #### To stop audio playback (both audio file and message):